SAP-archive/teched2020-DT261/exercises/ex3/README.md

 3. Open the `pom.xml` of your application.
 Note that there are two files named `pom.xml` - one for the parent, and one for the application itself.
 You need to open the latter one.

 4. Add the following client library generator plugin configuration at the end of the `plugins` section of your `pom.xml`.
+Note that the snippet must be added in the `plugins` element, which is the container of the different `plugin` configurations.
 ```xml
 			<plugin>
 			    <groupId>com.sap.cloud.sdk.datamodel</groupId>